Skip to main content Skip to site navigation

 Home / Water / Canterbury's approach to water management

 We have adopted a collaborative, community-led approach to environmentally-sustainable water management.
-By sharing some of our discoveries, challenges and solutions following the launch of our Canterbury Water Management Strategy in 2009, we hope to help others too.
+By sharing some of our discoveries, challenges and solutions following the launch of our Canterbury Water Management Strategy (CWMS) in 2009, we hope to help others too.

 New beginnings